-The 21 Day Plan is based on the successful clinical experience of Dr. Robert Atkins, cardiologist and family doctor, who – during 30 plus years practicing medicine – reversed obesity, diabetes and coronary heart disease in thousands of patients.
+21 Day Plan is based on the successful clinical experience of Dr. Robert Atkins, cardiologist and family doctor, who – during over 30 years practicing medicine – reversed obesity, type II diabetes, and coronary heart disease in thousands of patients.
+[The 21 Day Plan was originally published in 21 Days to a Healthy Heart – now out-of-print.]

-- 1. Most of us need 30 grams of protein before noon.
-One egg = 7 grams of complete, high biological value protein.
+- Most of us need 30 grams of protein before noon.
+One large egg = 6-7 grams of complete, high biological value protein.
 For your morning meal, consider having 2-4 eggs and/or add bacon or sausage.
-Omelets and egg scrambles add infinite variety.
+Omelets and egg scrambles add variety.
 If you eat a high fat, moderate protein morning meal, you won’t be hungry or snack-prone the rest of the day.

 - Your body makes antioxidants (like glutathione).
 A whole foods diet is best for providing the necessary precursors.
 Primary antioxidants to consider: (1) mineral ascorbate Vitamin C (with rutin and bioflavonoids) and (2) natural Vitamin E emphasizing Gamma tocopherol – containing all 8 members of the Vitamin E family.

 - Pasteurized/homogenized modern milk is not fit to drink!
 If you like milk, there is no substitute for fresh raw milk – with all the nutritious fat.
 If you are a “milk-drinker,” search for fresh raw milk (however hard it may be).
 Fat is the best dairy component.
-The lactose-intolerant usually do not have a problem with butter, yogurt, cheese and sour cream.
+The lactose-intolerant usually do not have a problem with butter, yogurt, cheese and sour cream (sources of fat and protein).

 - Optimum fasting blood sugar is about 85 mg/dL (4.7 mmol/l).
 As Dr. Robert Atkins emphasized, no later than age 40, begin monitoring your fasting blood sugar.
 Elevated levels predict an increased risk of diabetes and heart disease.
 Fasting blood sugar has a narrow healthy range.
 Levels over 95 mg/dl (5.3 mmol/l) represent increased risk of heart disease.
 At 110 (6.2 mmol/l) you are “pre-diabetic.”